-- Develop procedures that support physical distancing and separate groups of students as best as possible - ideally separate entrances and exits (i.e., children of one room enter door A and children of another room enter door B) or staggered entrance times.
-You may want to review the Preparedness Checklist developed by Public Health Ontario for school reopening, for helpful considerations. - Consider using signage/markings on the ground to direct families through the entry steps.
+Develop procedures that support physical distancing and separate groups of students as best as possible - ideally separate entrances and exits (i.e., children of one room enter door A and children of another room enter door B) or staggered entrance times.
+You may want to review the Preparedness Checklist developed by Public Health Ontario for school reopening, for helpful considerations.

+• Consider using signage/markings on the ground to direct families through the entry steps.

-- As much as possible, parents should not enter the premises. - All entrances and exits should have 60%-90 % alcohol-based hand rub with signage demonstrating appropriate use (see How to Wash your Hands) and everyone entering should be encouraged to use the hand rub. - Alcohol based hand rub should not be accessible to children (i.e., within their reach) and children should be supervised when using the hand rub. - Personal belongings should be labeled and kept in the child's cubby/designated area (e.g., backpack, clothing, etc.) While appropriate clothing for the weather (e.g., jackets, hats, sunscreen) should continue to come with the child, other personal belongings (e.g., toys) should be minimized. - If the before and after school program is located off school premises and transportation is being provided by the school board, the school board should work with the provider to explore transportation considerations using relevant health and safety protocols, including the recently released guidance for student transportation.
+All entrances and exits should have 60%-90 % alcohol-based hand rub with signage demonstrating appropriate use (see How to Wash your Hands) and everyone entering should be encouraged to use the hand rub.

+- Alcohol based hand rub should not be accessible to children (i.e., within their reach) and children should be supervised when using the hand rub. - Personal belongings should be labeled and kept in the child's cubby/designated area (e.g., backpack, clothing, etc.) While appropriate clothing for the weather (e.g., jackets, hats, sunscreen) should continue to come with the child, other personal belongings (e.g., toys) should be minimized. - If the before and after school program is located off school premises and transportation is being provided by the school board, the school board should work with the provider to explore transportation considerations using relevant health and safety protocols, including the guidance for student transportation.